atolab/zenoh-web/content/docs/manual/configuration.md

 Don't be alarmed, all of these fields are optional.
 Only configure the parts that are of interest to you.

-We'd like to bring your attention to the `plugin` part of the configuration, as plugin management has also changed a lot with version 0.6.
+We'd like to bring your attention to the `plugins` part of the configuration, as plugin management has also changed a lot with version 0.6.
 More on this in the page on [plugins](../plugins).

 ## Command line arguments